Dhamodharan17/dsablind150/Graphs.md

 - boolean array (visited ) + output arraylist
 - call recursion for all vertices(disconnected component)
 - In recursion call , make it visted & add to output array (R)
-- call its neighbour ( check visited or not)
+- call recusion its neighbour ( check visited or not)
 ```
 class Solution {
     // Function to return a list containing the DFS traversal of the graph.